Data, a strategic asset for Societe Generale

 - Standards & Security

 In Asia Pacific, we work closely with country regulators and data privacy commissioners to ensure Societe Generale complies and respect each countries’ data privacy regulations.
 The goal is to ensure data protection is secured in any location in the world.

 What's a DPO ?

-At the heart of the new European regulation, the Data Protection Officer (DPO) is a genuine "driving force" behind data protection compliance.
+The Data Protection Officer (DPO) is a genuine "driving force" behind data protection compliance.
 His or her main tasks are:

 - to inform and advise the data controller or subcontractor and their employees;